AhmedMousa-ag/Combiner-Generative-CNN/README.md

 #This project is still in gathering data phase
 # Pix2Pix:
-Model_2 in models builder represents pix2pix architecture and it doesn't look promsing, so will try with Difusion models
+Model_2 in models builder represents pix2pix architecture and it doesn't look promsing, so will try with Diffusion models

 # Data:
 So far gathered data of 600 images to 9 objects.